Zimbabwe to pay off blocked funds over 10 years - The Zimbabwe Mail

 Authorities resolved to assume the debt to foreign suppliers in 2019, as part of efforts to improve the country’s image as a creditworthy borrower in order to access loans or credit in the future.

-While a shortage of currency to repay foreign suppliers was the major cause of the debt pile-up, the currency switch also made it impossible for local firms to raise liquidity to clear the loans.
+While shortage of currency to repay foreign suppliers was the major cause of the debt pile up, the currency switch also made it impossible for local firms to raise liquidity to clear the loans.

 Amid sustained Zimbabwe dollar volatility, the Southern African country recently gazetted legislation reintroducing a multicurrency regime that will run until, at least, 2025.